-Business knowledge – Understanding cash flow, basic accounting, budgeting and taxes enables business owners to price based on their expenses and desired salary.
+- Business knowledge – Understanding cash flow, basic accounting, budgeting, and taxes enables business owners to price based on their expenses and desired salary.
 Business savvy planners know what they need to charge and understand that raising prices on a regular basis is critical to their long-term success.
 If you need help with your business, consider hiring an experienced business coach for event planners to help you set up your business for success and stability.

-Number of planners on staff – If you have a team of planners taking on events or staff who supports large scale productions that you plan, your business will usually make more money than a solo business owner.
+- Number of planners on staff – If you have a team of planners taking on events or staff who support large-scale productions that you plan, your business will usually make more money than a solo business owner.

 For the different ways wedding and event planners charge for services, read our wedding planner pricing post.